Destiny of a Spy

 Destiny of a Spy is a 1969 American TV movie directed by Boris Sagal.
-It premiered on NBC on October 27, 1969 but was released theatrically in some territories outside the USA.
+It premiered on NBC on October 27, 1969, but was released theatrically in some territories outside the US.

 It was the first time in eleven years Lorne Greene had played a role other than Ben Cartwright in Bonanza.
 It was shot in Britain.

 The same producer, director and writer reteamed to make The Movie Murderer (1970).